PasiSa/pasque/README.md

 - **key_file**: path to the private key needed with the certificate.

 - **jwt_secret**: Secret that is used to decode the JWT tokens.
-This should actually be sufficiently long randomly generated string.
+This should actually be a sufficiently long randomly generated string.

 After the global parameters, there are configurations for different endpoints that the server operates: IP tunnel endpoint (type: `IpEndpoint`), UDP proxy